Rivals Elizabeth I and Mary Stuart

 So what Donizetti depicts in his lyrics, staging and music as an acerbic ‘bitch fight’ was in historical fact a power struggle that had its roots in Elizabeth’s childhood and ended with Mary Stuart’s death.
 We can never know for certain what the real reasons were why the Virgin Queen eventually decided to have her royal rival beheaded, but it is unlikely to have been a personal feud between two ‘lionesses’ that simply reached a boiling point.
 Rather, it was the complex interplay of gender and power that inspired Donizetti to give free rein to his fantasy — as this story has done for so many people down the centuries.

-Maria Stuarda wil be performed from 6 until 28 May in Dutch National Opera & Ballet
+Maria Stuarda was staged in 2023 at Dutch National Opera & Ballet